 Or competency in Computer Science by passing a computer competency exam.
+Students who fail to demonstrate competency must complete CIS 146 with a grade of C or higher.

 SMALL ENGINE REPAIR (SER)

 (Ventress Correctional Facility)

 This short certificate program is designed to teach students to repair small gasoline engines.
 Students receive instruction in the principles of four-stroke cycle and two-stroke cycle engines.
 Other areas of emphasis are troubleshooting and repair procedures on valves; power producing components; fuel systems; ignition systems; and exhaust, lubrication, and cooling systems.